V-Sekai-fire/aria-character-core/decisions/181-unified-durative-action-specification-and-planner-standardization.md

 25. **❌ TOMBSTONE: `mutual_exclusion` field in action metadata** - Resource conflicts handled by planner entity allocation, not action metadata
 26. **❌ TOMBSTONE: `temporal_constraints` field in action metadata** - Temporal relationships handled by method decomposition, not embedded action constraints
 27. **❌ TOMBSTONE: UTC timezone format when local timezone isn't UTC** - Use local timezone strings (e.g., "-07:00") instead of "Z" suffix when working in non-UTC timezones
+28. **❌ TOMBSTONE: `priority` field in @unigoal_method attributes** - Priority handling belongs in planner method selection logic, not in attribute metadata
+29. **❌ TOMBSTONE: `goal_pattern` field in @task_method attributes** - Task methods are for workflow decomposition only, not goal pattern matching

 ## Success Criteria